Midwife in the Tire Swing

 “One what,” asked Arpad Tasmanian.

-One morning after being awakened by grunts and squeals of copulation outside her bedroom cavity—not a room, there was barely space enough to tuck in the sheets—she tried to get the window open to see what was going on.
-The window, on the other side of the accordion-fold metal grate, was painted shut.
+One morning awakened by grunts and squeals of copulation outside her bedroom cavity—not a room, there was barely space enough to tuck in the sheets—she tried to get the window open to see what was going on.
+The window, on the other side of the metal grate, was painted shut.
 She slipped into her winter jogging kit, sweatpants and sweatshirt, and went outside.
 A hatchet-faced Puerto Rican man and a baby-doll Latina had finished up and were passing a pipe.
-Crack, ozone-smelling, thick, sweet, and rich and chemical.
+Crack, ozone-smelling, thick, sweet, rich and chemical.
 The woman’s pants were still pulled down to her knees.
 Sarah made eye contact.

 “You looking at me?” asked the hatchet-faced man.
 He took a toke and passed her the pipe.

 “I am,” said Sarah.
 “And thanks, anyway.”
 She waved away the crack pipe.
 The man shrugged and handed it over to the girlfriend.

 “This is our place,” said the hatchet-faced one.